dosyago/dn/README.md

 ### Is this free?

-Yes this is totally free to download and use.
-It's also open source (under AGPL-3.0) so do what you want with it.
-For more information about licensing, see the [license section](#license).
+Yes this is totally free to download and use for personal non-commercial use.
+If you want to modify or distribute it, or use it commercially (either internally or for customer functions) you need to purchase a [Noncommercial, internal use, or SMB license](#license).

 <p align=right><small><a href=#toc>Top</a></small></p>